Welcome to GSi VB3m.

 Global Settings:

-PLEASE NOTE: The latency setting may have no effect in certain situations, especially under Android.
-Also, it's not guaranteed that a lower setting will produce a lower latency.
+NOTES ABOUT AUDIO PERFORMANCE: In some devices, especially under Android, latency can be heard (a delay between a note being played and the actual sound being produced).
+Setting a lower buffer size should produce a lower latency.
 Actual latency is determined by the underlying operating system (iOS or Androd).
-If you experience dropouts, make sure your battery is fully charged or your device is powered, also check for other Apps that may be running in the background.
+If you experience audio dropouts, make sure your battery is fully charged or your device is attached to the battery charger, also check for other Apps that may be running in the background.

 MIDI MAP